core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 While not specified for CoAP yet (and neither being specified here),

 \[ which is an open discussion point for CoRE -- should we?
 Here?
-In a separte DNS-SD document? \]
+In a separate DNS-SD document? \]

 DNS SRV records (possibly in combination with DNS Service Discovery {{?RFC6763}}) can provide records that could be considered equivalent to has-unique-proxy relations.
 If `_coap._tcp`, `_coaps._tcp`, `_coap._udp`, `_coap+ws._tcp` etc. were defined with suitable semantics,